MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ## Prerequisites

+The following prerequisites apply to Microsoft Edge enterprise sync:

+- Microsoft Edge version number that supports the desired sync functions
+- Subscription to a cloud service in a supported environment
+- Azure Information Protection (AIP) (P1 or P2)

+## Supported environments

 Microsoft Edge sync for Azure Active Directory (Azure AD) accounts is available for any of the following subscriptions:

 - Azure AD Premium (P1 or P2)